-Covid-19 cases rise ahead of Father’s Day
+COVID-19 cases rise ahead of Father’s Day

-NORTHWEST ARK, (KNWA/KFTA) — Covid-19 cases continue to increase in Arkansas as Father’s Day approaches.
+NORTHWEST ARK, (KNWA/KFTA) — COVID-19 cases continue to increase in Arkansas as Father’s Day approaches.
 The largest single-day increase of new cases since march was reported Thursday.
-1,000 additional people now have Covid-19.
+1,000 additional people now have COVID.

 According to Dr. Joel Tumlison with the Arkansas Department of Health, this should be a concern for Arkansans.

-“People need to notice because your risk of coming into contact with someone who is infected with Covid-19 is significantly higher than it was back in April,” said Tumlison.
+“People need to notice because your risk of coming into contact with someone who is infected with COVID is significantly higher than it was back in April,” said Tumlison.

 “We know we’re on the upswing, but it’s been going on now for a good six weeks.
 It’s just been slower than some rises in the past,” said Tumlison.